teobresums/teobresums/C/src/README.md

  * `Waveform` Waveform data type for h+, hx.
  * `Waveform_lm` Multipolar waveform data type.
  * `Waveform_lm_t` Multipolar waveform data type at given time, comes at handy for given applications.
- * If you need to start to understand what is in the code, the reference file is `TEOBResumS.h`
+ * If you need to start with the code, the reference file is `TEOBResumS.h`

 ## Development timeline